 - N. Ravi, N. Anilkumar, R. Vasudevan Nair, D. Devarajan, P. Natanaraj, K. Rajapan, D. Seethamoney, R. Sounadraraju, K. Arjunan, M.S.
 Kiranraj

-Support Staff of SNCH and their botanical interests
+Support Staff of SNCH

 - Kiranraj MS, PhD (Curator of Herbarium):- Angiosperms, Poaceae

 - Nisha AP, PhD (Head of the Department of Botany):- Algae

 - Preetha PS, PhD:- Bryophytes, Angiosperms